BSG Blog Berezha Security Group

 Each component presents opportunities for compromise.
 A poisoned base model, a malicious plugin, or a compromised data source can introduce vulnerabilities that are extremely difficult to detect.

-This category overlaps significantly with the new Software Supply Chain Failures category in the classic OWASP Top 10 2025, reflecting a broader industry concern about dependency risks.
+This category overlaps significantly with the new Software Supply Chain Failures category in the classic OWASP Top 10 2025, reflecting a broader industry concern about software supply chain security and dependency risks.

 How to mitigate: